Service-Soft/ngx-material-auth/README.md

  */
 @Injectable({ providedIn: 'root' }) export class JwtRoleGuard<
-    AuthDataType extends BaseAuthData<TokenType>,
+    AuthDataType extends BaseAuthData<TokenType, RoleValue, Role>,
     TokenType extends BaseToken,
+    RoleValue extends string,
+    Role extends BaseRole<RoleValue>,
-    AuthServiceType extends JwtAuthService<AuthDataType, TokenType>
+    AuthServiceType extends JwtAuthService<AuthDataType, RoleValue, Role, TokenType>
 > implements CanActivate {

     /**
-     * When the user tries to access a route for which he doesn't have the permission he is logged out.
+     * When the user tries to access a route for which he doesn't have the permission and is logged out
-     * This is the route to which he is redirected afterwards.
+     * he gets redirected to this route afterwards.
      */
-    protected readonly REDIRECT_ROUTE = '/login';
+    protected readonly ROUTE_AFTER_LOGOUT = '/login';

+    /**
+     * When the user tries to access a route for which he doesn't have the permission but is NOT logged out
+     * he gets redirected to this route afterwards.
+     */
+    protected readonly ROUTE_AFTER_REDIRECT = '/';

     constructor(
-        private readonly router: Router,
+        protected readonly router: Router,
         @Inject(NGX_AUTH_SERVICE)
-        private readonly authService: AuthServiceType
+        protected readonly authService: AuthServiceType
     ) { }